She's Funny That Way (film): Plot

 Although Arnold is initially unsure, Izzy is eventually given the role.
 While shopping, Delta discovers that Arnold has been hiring escorts when Margie, another former escort Arnold helped, thanks him profusely and indiscreetly.
 Joshua learns about Izzy when Judge Pendergast confronts the two of them while they are on a date; she runs off before he can talk to her.
 Arnold invites Izzy back to his hotel room to talk.
 Delta turns to Seth, who has long professed his love for her, for comfort, but finds another call girl hiding in his bathroom.
 She then storms into Arnold's room, only to find Izzy hiding in his bathroom.

 Everyone shows up to the first table read the next day, despite the tension.
 Delta makes a point of kissing Seth passionately while rehearsing.
 Izzy's father shows up looking for the men who paid his daughter for sex.
-Jane shows up to cause a scene, and identifies Arnold, Seth, and Joshua as Izzy's clients.
-During the commotion, Seth and Jane catch each others' eye.
+Jane shows up to cause a scene and identifies Judge Pendergast, Arnold, and Joshua as Izzy's clients.
+During the commotion, Seth and Jane catch each other's eye.

 The play opens to great acclaim.
 In an interview some time later, Izzy says that it closed in a week because wives from Long Island are not interested in seeing a play about call girls.
 Nevertheless, she caught the attention of a man from Hollywood, and has achieved success as a film actress since.
 She and Joshua broke up; she is now dating Quentin Tarantino.
 Seth and Jane are still dating.
 Judge Pendergast was arrested for solicitation.
 His wife is now dating Harold Fleet.
 Arnold now works for a charity giving large sums of money to women's causes.